Home SEO Tools FAQs Guest post Contact Donate

 1. You go to Google Webmasters Tools homepage and sign in to your Google account.

-2. Click on your chosen blog.
-You’ll be transferred to the Dashboard.
+2. Click on your chosen blog to go to the blog’s Dashboard.

-5. An input box appears, enter atom.xml, append the parameters if necessary and then click Submit Sitemap button.sitemap1
+4. When an input box appears, enter atom.xml, append the necessary parameters and then click Submit Sitemap button.submit sitemap to Google

-6. Related query parameters (to be appended to your feed URL)
+Related query parameters (to be appended to your feed URL):

 • max-results –add this if your blog has more than 25 posts.
 This is because on its own, the default feed URL only fetches 25 of your latest posts.
-For example, if you were to include up to 100 posts, use max-results=100.
+To be safe use max-results=500 since Blogger allows up to 500 number of posts per feed.

 • redirect=false -if you use FeedBurner to manage your blog feed, you probably had set your feed to redirect to FeedBurner’s URL.
-To make the sitemap work you need to prevent the redirect.
+To make the sitemap work you need to stop the redirection.

 • How to append the query parameters?